coldnew/eshell-autojump/README.md

 #### `(eshell-autojump-record)`

 Record the current directory.
-‘curdir’ is set by ‘eshell/cd’.
+`curdir` is set by `eshell/cd`.

 #### `(eshell-autojump-candidates)`

 Return the most popular directories.
-Return list of keys sorted by value, descending, from ‘eshell-autojump-map’.
+Return list of keys sorted by value, descending, from `eshell-autojump-map`.

 #### `(eshell/j &rest ARGS)`